nlpsuge/xsession-manager/README.md

 Python-based command line tool to save and restore sessions for X11 desktops like Gnome, and other features to maintain sessions.
 The project is currently in an early stage of development.

+This project was written in ```Bash``` originally.
+But now I'm completely rewriting it in ```Python``` which obviously makes it way more flexible, extensible.

+This project relies on [wmctrl](http://tripie.sweb.cz/utils/wmctrl/), which is why you have to install it beforehand.

 ## Install